-We shall also call the sequence of pairs~\eqref{admissible} if $[k_{n},\dots, k_{1}]\in \mathbb{Z}_{+}^{n}$ is admissible and $[\varphi_{n},\dots,\varphi_{1}]\in [0,2\pi)^{n}$ satisfies~\eqref{seq2}.
-To each such string we associate a grid constructed the following way: If then the $j'$th row of the grid consists of $k_{j}$ non-shaded boxes to the right, one lightly shaded box to the left of the non-shaded boxes and the remaining boxes are dark shaded
+To each such admissible sequence $\textbf{k}_{\varphi}$ we associate a colored $n\times n$ grid constructed the following way: if then the $j$'th row of the grid consists of $k_{j}$ non-shaded boxes to the right, one lightly shaded box to the left of the non-shaded boxes and the remaining boxes are dark shaded